harvzor/fusion-markup-language/README.md

 > One *markup language* to rule them all, One *markup language* to find them, One *markup language* to bring them all and in the darkness bind them

-When it comes to markup languages, developers are spoiled with choice:

-- csv
-- xml
-- json
-- yaml
-- toml

-It can be hard to decide which one to choose when starting with a project.

-Fusion Markup Language combines the most popular markup languages into one combined language:
+Fusion Markup Language combines the most popular markup languages into one language:

 ```fml
 {